barnabycolby/MMM-Carousel/README.md

 ## Installation

-Run these commands at the root of your magic mirror install.
+Run these commands at the root of your MagicMirror to install.

 ```shell
 cd modules